Spacechild1/vstplugin/README.md

 in order to use the VstPlugin class you have to first build VstPluginUGen. on macOS/Linux you can use GCC or Clang, on Windows you have to use VisualStudio because MinGW builds don't seem to work for some reason.

 1) 	make sure you have CMake installed
 2) 	get the Steinberg VST2 SDK (same as with Pd, see above)
 3) 	get the SuperCollider source code (e.g. https://github.com/supercollider/supercollider)
-4) cd into vstplugin/ and create a build directory (e.g. build/)
+4) 	cd into sc/ and create a build directory (e.g. build/)
 5) 	macOS/Linux:	cd into the build directory and do

 	cmake -DCMAKE_BUILD_TYPE=RELEASE -DSC_PATH=/path/to/supercollider ..

-	the SC_PATH variable must point to the folder containing the SuperCollider source code with the subfolders common/ and include/. you can change CMAKE_BUILD_TYPE to DEBUG if you rather want a debug build.
+	the SC_PATH variable must point to the folder containing the SuperCollider source code with the subfolders common/ and include/. you can change CMAKE_BUILD_TYPE to DEBUG if you want a debug build.

 	Windows: you have to tell CMake to generate a VisualStudio project (e.g. "Visual Studio 15 2017 Win64" for a 64 bit build) instead of a standard Unix makefile.
-	I recommend using the cmake-gui GUI application instead of the cmake command line tool to set the generator and above mentioned variables.
+	It's recommended to use the cmake-gui GUI application instead of the cmake command line tool.

 6) 	macOS/Linux: type 'make', Windows: open VstPluginUGen.sln with Visual Studio and build the project.
-7) make a /VstPlugin folder in your SuperCollider extensions folder
-7) copy VstPluginUGen.scx (on Linux: VstPluginUGen.so) and VstPlugin.sc into /VstPlugin
-8) copy VstPlugin.schelp and VstPluginController.schep into /VstPlugin/HelpSource
+7) 	copy the /sc folder into your extensions folder and rename it to VstPlugin. move VstPluginUGen.scx / VstPluginUGen.so from sc/build/... to the top (next to the .sc files) and remove the build/ and src/ folders.